 The surname Hoylynd was first found in Yorkshire at either High Hoyland, Upper or Lower Hoyland, and Hoyland Swaine.
 All three parishes and villages are listed in the Domesday Book of 1086: Holand for Hoyland High; Hoiland for Hoyland Nether; and Hollande for Hoyland Swaine.

 All of the villages literally mean "cultivated land on or near a hill-spur," from the Old English words "hoh" + "land."
 The latter "Swaine" variant is believed to be a manorial affix added in the 12th century from a man called, Swein.

 Early History of the Hoylynd family

-Another 191 words (14 lines of text) covering the years 1187, 1147, 1172, 1591 and 1673 are included under the topic Early Hoylynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hoylynd research.
+Another 97 words (7 lines of text) covering the years 1187, 1147, 1172, 1540, 1600, 1540, 1591 and 1673 are included under the topic Early Hoylynd History in all our PDF Extended History products and printed products wherever possible.